 Excellent download speeds and reliability

-First of all, in the San Francisco Bay Area it consistently deliver speeds faster than that of the plan for those with a sub-Gigabit connection.
+In the San Francisco Bay Area, the modem consistently delivers speeds faster than the plan for those with a sub-Gigabit connection.
+(Mostly likely because Comcast tends to provision the link higher than the paid speed.)

 Specifically, for an account with a 400Mbps download speed, I experienced up to 460Mbps.
-And with a 600Mbps plan, I was able to get faster than 700Mbps.
-The upload speed was never faster than some 20Mbps, which is normal for all cable connections.
+And with a 600Mbps plan, I could get faster than 700Mbps.
+The upload speed was never faster than some 20Mbps, which is typical for all cable connections.

-On the other hand, when tested with a Gigabit cable plan, the modem capped at just around 960Mbps.
-That was likely because a Gigabit connection generally caps at around 950Mbps after overhead.
+On the other hand, when tested with a Gigabit cable plan, the modem capped at around 960Mbps.
+That was likely because a Gigabit connection generally limits at around 950Mbps after overhead.

 Needless to say, your mileage will vary.
-Cable broadband connections tend to vary from one area to another.
-But it’s safe to say the Motorola MB8600 sure can deliver Gigabit-class broadband.
+Cable broadband connections tend to differ from one area to another.
+But it’s safe to say the Motorola MB8600 can deliver Gigabit-class broadband.

 Conclusion

-If you’re having a cable plan of (close to) Gigabit, the Motorola MB8600 DOCSIS 3.1 Cable Modem is a safe bet.
+If you have a cable plan of (close to) Gigabit, the Motorola MB8600 DOCSIS 3.1 Cable Modem is a safe bet.

 Get it and a decent router, and rest assured you’re getting the most out of your Internet connection without having to pay that pesky monthly rental fee.